MadCodes9/HappyPug/README.md

 # HappyPug
-In coding process will be done in about 1weeks
+In coding process will be done in about 1 week

 ## General Information

 ## Implementation